gyng/fq/README.md

 ```
 fq --help
 fq upload cat.jpg
+fq upload --config=config.toml cat.jpg
 ```

 fq will copy the URL to your clipboard.
+By default it uses `./config.toml` for configuration.

 ### Windows integration